 The standard fee rates apply to all students unless they are members of a Southern Baptist church.
-The Southern Baptist Cooperative Program provides a generous scholarship for Southern Baptist students.
-Student fee payments vary from student to student depending on the program of study.
-All student fees are subject to change without notice.

-1Denominational affiliation is determined initially by the church endorsement form submitted with the student's application to Southwestern Seminary.
+The Southern Baptist Cooperative Program provides a generous scholarship for Southern Baptist students (SBC).
+Denominational affiliation is determined initially by the church endorsement form submitted with the student's application to Southwestern Seminary and Texas Baptist College.
 After admission, denominational affiliation is confirmed by the yearly certification of church membership.
 Questions about denominational affiliation can be directed to the Registrar's Office.